hjoumaa/animated-systemum/README.md

 # animated-systemum
 Testing
-The file is almost empty; Letme enter some data and commit these changes.
+The file is almost empty; Let me enter some data and commit these changes.
 I'm still learning.